esling/esling.github.io/_pages/atiam-ml-3-support-vector-machines.md

 with $$0\leq \alpha_{i} \leq C$$ and $$\sum_{i=1}^{m}{\alpha_{i} y_{i}} = 0$$.

 For the first part of this tutorial, we will compute the main iterations of the algorithm (minimization of the objective function), while relying on a *linear* kernel.
 This implies that we will only be able to perform linear discrimination.
 However, remember that the formulation of the SVMs provide an *optimal* and (gloriously) *convex* answer to this problem.

 {% highlight Matlab %}
-function pred = svmPredict(model, X)
-% Returns a vector of predictions using a trained SVM model (svmTrain).
-% X       : m x n matrix where each example is a row.
-% model   : svm model returned from svmTrain.
-% pred    : m x 1 column vector of class predictions ({0, 1} values).
-{% endhighlight %}

-{% highlight Matlab %}
 function [model] = svmTrain(X, Y, C, kernelFunction, tol, maxIter)